ksu-cs-textbooks/cc410/content/i-oop/07-debugging-logging/07-summary.md

 If a debugger is stopped on a line containing a function call, pressing the **resume** button will perform what action?

 1. [ ] Pause execution on the first line within the function being called
-1. [ ] Move execution to the next line in the current function
+1. [ ] Move execution to the next line in the current function unless it reaches a breakpoint
 1. [X] Continue executing the program until another breakpoint is reached
 1. [ ] Finish executing the current function and move to the function it was called from

+# Logger

+In programming, a **logger** is a tool that performs what action?

+1. [X] Collects debugging information while a program is running
+1. [ ] Pauses execution of a running program
+1. [ ] Removes any unnecessary branches of a program
+1. [ ] Detects and eliminates bugs in the code

 {{< /quizdown >}}